roughike/inKino/README.md

 Before you build: Inside the `/lib` folder, there's a file called **tmdb_config.dart.sample**.
 Rename it to **tmdb_config.dart** and you'll get rid of the build error.

-While the project should build on older versions as well, it's currently built with Flutter `v0.2.3` on the `beta` channel.
+While the project should build on older versions as well, it's currently built with Flutter `v0.2.8` on the `beta` channel, **opting out of Dart 2** for now.

 ## Contributing